Radiohead: 2021–present: Side projects, Israel controversy and return to touring

 Pressure for Radiohead to boycott Israel grew following the outbreak of the Gaza war in 2023.
-Jonny Greenwood was criticised for performing in Tel Aviv with Tassa in May 2024, and responded in a statement that Israeli artists should not be silenced.
+Jonny Greenwood, whose wife is Israeli, was criticised for performing in Tel Aviv with Tassa in May 2024, and responded in a statement that Israeli artists should not be silenced.
 In October, Yorke temporarily left the stage after he was heckled by a pro-Palestine protester at a solo concert in Melbourne.
 In May 2025, two UK concerts by Jonny Greenwood and Tassa were canceled following threats to the venues and staff.
 Colin Greenwood described the cancellation as "a curtailment of free speech and the possibilities of forging bonds between people with music and art".
-That month, Yorke released a statement condemning the war efforts of Israel and Hamas and saying that pressuring artists to respond was not the solution.
-O'Brien has shown support for Palestine, and defended his bandmates: "My brothers abhor what is going on in Gaza.
-Just because they aren't all over social media or using the exact wording that some feel is necessary does not mean they aren't genuinely upset and angered by what is going on."
-Pitchfork wrote that the controversy had damaged Radiohead's public perception, and questioned their "ambiguous political position" after releasing albums such as Hail to the Thief, which was "so evocative of the horrors of lopsided military annihilation".